bpomie/babypyopm/README.md

 + They are stored in a seperate .tsv in each participants' folders, path: /data/sub-{subj}/📄 sub-{subj}_referencechannels_location.json
 + Script `000_file_prep_infants_add_sensor_locations.py` adds sensor locations to the **_raw.fif** files (see below for more details).

+# Scripts

+## `simple_explore`

+`simple_explore` scripts are walkthroughs on single participants and use base MNE functions.
+Once we're happy with the contents, we can easily turn them into a pipeline.
+Please see outline manuscript for more details and tasks.

+## `group`

+`group` scripts loop through all subjects in the data folder.
+They use utils_* pipelines.
+Please see outline manuscript for more details and tasks.

 # Current project structure

 ```text